vuestorefront/vue-storefront/README.md

 [See the roadmap](https://github.com/DivanteLtd/vue-storefront/milestones).
 [Check the feature list of 1.0](https://github.com/DivanteLtd/vue-storefront/blob/master/doc/Feature%20list.md).

+If youd like to take part in roadmap planning feel free to join #roadmap-planning channel on our slack

 ## Documentation + table of contents
 The documentation is always THE HARDEST PART of each open source project!
 But we're trying hard.
 Please find out what we've already managed to prepare under /doc folder: https://github.com/DivanteLtd/vue-storefront/tree/master/doc.
 There is also new, updated `/docs` folder with original documentation migrated to VuePress (Work in Progress).